Pilo-cr/ProjectGSR/README.md

-## 24-02-2024 TO DO:
+## TO DO:
 - [X] learn checks
 - [X] transfer data from arduino to python in proper format
 - [X] retrieve data and store in csv format adding time stamp
-- [ ] form analytics using data files
+- [X] form analytics using data files
-- [ ] add outputs to breadboard -> led, sound, screen.
-- [ ] get a average value over a specific time spam.
+- [X] get a average value over a specific time spam.
 To get a mean to figure out when you normal, stressed, relax
-- [ ] interprate data in website
+- [ ] interprate data in website- [ ] find background pictures.
+- [ ] change message at end from milli secs to regular time.
+- [ ] change colour of line when high stress.
-- [ ] make each tab seperate in website.
+- [ ] add alarm sound when high stress.
-- [ ] find background pictures.
+- [ ] fill in website.

 rename script and pass file as argument ? - dicho por papi